skit-ai/tech/_posts/2022-02-15-label-noise-intro.md

 [This](https://arxiv.org/pdf/2009.10795.pdf) paper introduces datamaps - a tool to diagnose training sets during the training process itself.
 They introduce two metrics - confidence and variability to understand training dynamics.
 They further plot each instance on a confience vs variability graph and create hard-to-learn, ambigous and easy regions.
 These regions correspond to how easy it is for the model to learn the particular instance.
 They also observe that the hard-to-learn regions also corresponded instances that had label noise.

-Confidence - This is defined as the mean model probability of the true label (y∗i) across epochs Variability - This measures the spread of pθ(e) (y∗i| xi) across epochs, using the standard deviation
+*Confidence* - This is defined as the mean model probability of the true label across epochs.\
+*Variability* - This measures the spread of model probability across epochs, using the standard deviation.

-The intuition goes that instances that consistently lower confidence scores throughout the training process are hard for the model to learn.
-This could either be because the model is not capable enough or the target label is wrong.
+The intuition is that instances with consistently lower confidence scores throughout the training process are hard for a model to learn.
+This could be because the model is not capable of learning the target label or that the target label was incorrect.

 We leverage the training artefacts from the paper to define a label score for each sample - as the Euclidean distance between (0,0) and (confidence, variability).
 Following the hypothesis of hard-to-learn regions, we expect noisy samples to have a lower label score.
 * **Threshold on label-score** \